-- The yield on 10-year Treasury notes rose to 3.10% from 3.07%.
-(Bad for mortgage rates.)
+- The yield on 10-year Treasury notes tumbled to 2.68% from 2.76%.
+(Good for mortgage rates.)
 More than any other market, mortgage rates normally tend to follow these particular Treasury bond yields

-- Major stock indexes were higher soon after opening.
-(Bad for mortgage rates.)
+- Major stock indexes were mixed soon after opening.
+(Neutral for mortgage rates.)
 When investors are buying shares, they’re often selling bonds, which pushes prices of those down and increases yields and mortgage rates.
 The opposite may happen when indexes are lower.
 But this is an imperfect relationship

-- Oil prices fell a little to $105.40 from $106.37 a barrel.
-(Good for mortgage rates*.)
+- Oil prices climbed to $98.67 from $96.11 a barrel.
+(Bad for mortgage rates*.)
 Energy prices play a prominent role in creating inflation and also point to future economic activity

-- Gold prices decreased to $1,827 from $1,838 an ounce.
-(Neutral for mortgage rates*.)
+- Gold prices rose to $1,752 from $1,715 an ounce.
+(Good for mortgage rates*.)
 It is generally better for rates when gold rises and worse when gold falls.
 Gold tends to rise when investors worry about the economy.
 And worried investors tend to push rates lower

-- CNN Business Fear & Greed index — rose to 27 from 23 out of 100.
-(Bad for mortgage rates.)
+- CNN Business Fear & Greed index — held steady at 38 out of 100.
+(Neutral for mortgage rates.)
 “Greedy” investors push bond prices down (and interest rates up) as they leave the bond market and move into stocks, while “fearful” investors do the opposite.
 So lower readings are better than higher ones

 *A movement of less than $20 on gold prices or 40 cents on oil ones is a change of 1% or less.
 So we only count meaningful differences as good or bad for mortgage rates.